technomancy/bussard/manual.md

 * `next_target`: cycle sequentially through all the targets in the system. tab by default, shift-tab to cycle in reverse.
 * `closest_target`: select the closest available target. ctrl-tab by default.
-* `login`: accepts optional username/password, attempts to establish a login session with the target if possible.
+* `ssh`: accepts optional username/password, attempts to establish an ssh session with the target if possible.

 Upgrades often add new functions to this table.
 Consult the manual for any given upgrade for details.